react-z/react-swipe/README.md

 ```

-- <b>remember to pass in a unique element id for each swipr, as you may want multiple swiprs on one page.</b>
+- <b>remember to pass in unique element id's for each swipr, if you want multiple swiprs on one page.</b>

-e.g.`elementId="product-swipr"`

 - <b>you need some minimal css for styling your slides</b>